siddhant-vij/User-Authentication-System/README.md

 - **Lockout Mechanism**: Deter brute-force attempts by locking out after consecutive incorrect password attempts.
 - **Session Management**: A timeout mechanism that logs out the user after a certain period of inactivity.
 - **Audit Log**: Maintain a log of all authentication activities for monitoring and security purposes.
+- **Multi-Factor Authentication**: Introduce an option for users to enable additional security layers for logging in.

 ## Contributing